 An easy way to gather more scrap metal materials is to ask your neighbors.

-Many people won’t even mind gathering their old metal scraps for you since you are basically helping them to dispose of those junks.
+Your neighbors won’t mind gathering their old metal scraps for you since you are basically helping them to dispose of those junks.

-Of course, I know you will also get some curious looks.
-But even at that, the worst reply you can get is a No.
+Of course, you will also get some curious looks.
+But don’t worry; the worst reply you can get is a No.

 3. Get free scrap metals from Craiglist

-Some of the scraps to look for are old vehicles or machines.
+Some of the scraps you should look for are old vehicles or machines.